foliant-docs/foliantcontrib.archeme/README.md

 You may use optional tag attributes:

+* `caption`—to set an alternative text description of the diagram that may be rendered as image caption by some backends;
-* `id`—to specify an unique ID of the diagram that may be used for merging multiple diagram definitions;
+* `module_id`—to specify an unique ID of the diagram that may be used for merging multiple diagram definitions;
 * `action`—action that should be applied to the diagram definition; the available values are `generate` and `merge`; this attribute overrides the respective `action` config option;
 * `config_file`—path to a specific config file for the certain diagram definition; this attribute overrides the respective `config_file` config option;
 * `format`—output image format for the certain diagram definition; this attribute overrides the respective `format` config option.